Favorite National Wildlife Refuges

 Both the Wildlife Drive and Marsh Edge Trails are paved.
 These trails are frequented by visitors with limited mobility.
 The Marsh Edge Trail however, is closed while the Bald Eagles and Blue Herons are nesting.
 It’s always a good idea to check with a ranger when planning a visit.

 We like the contrast of sandy marsh grasses and loblolly pines.
-A great feature are the observation decks to help you get a closer look at the landscape.
+You’ll find observation decks to help you get a closer look at the landscape.
 The habitat changes with the season so the refuge is open year-round.
 It provides a resting and feeding place for migrating and wintering waterfowl from November through February.
 Canadian geese are regular visitors in their transit along the Atlantic Flyway.
 You will also spot in the refuge a nesting ground for osprey and bald eagles.

 If you are at Blackwater St. Michaels MD is a short distance away so consider a stop there too.